The Galaxy Watch line comes with some pretty impressive features out of the box — with the right apps, you can make your watch do even more.

 Samsung’s built-in health tracking app, Samsung Health, is pretty robust to start with.
 However, it’s not always easy to extract the data that it collects — meaning that you may not be getting the most info out of the health markers that your smart watch is tracking.

 Third-party health apps, like Strava, can fill in this gap.
+It’s among the most popular fitness apps available.
 The app helps you track and analyze your health data while you exercise and throughout your day.
 It also comes with a few different tools to make exercising easier or more fun.